geiym/myportfolio/README.txt

 - **Endpoint:** `https://api.web3forms.com/submit`
 - **Purpose:** Handles actual form submission for both the Contact form and the Hire Me inquiry form.
 Processes the form data and routes messages to the owner's email without requiring a backend server.

+### 5. Tidio (Live Chat API)
+- **Source:** Tidio Live Chat (`https://code.tidio.co/{public_key}.js`)
+- **Purpose:** Integrates a real-time chatbot and live chat widget into the portfolio.
+Visitors can send messages directly through the Tidio chat bubble that appears on the site, and all incoming messages are received and manageable by the portfolio owner via the Tidio dashboard.
+This replaces or supplements traditional contact methods by offering an instant, conversational way for recruiters, clients, or collaborators to reach out.

 ---

 # Transaction Features

 ### Transaction 1 — Contact Form Submission

 Located in the **Contact** section of `index.html`.

 - **What it does:** Allows visitors to send a message directly to the portfolio owner.